-Westconnex is the largest infrastructure project Sydney has seen since the building of the Harbour Bridge in the 1920s.
-When completed, Westconnex will:
+WestConnex is Sydney’s largest infrastructure project since the building of the Harbour Bridge in the 1920s.
+When completed in 2023, WestConnex will —

-Connect Sydney’s east and west with 33 kilometres of new and upgraded roads
+Connect Sydney’s east and west with 33 kilometers of new and upgraded roads

-Cut 40 minutes off the commute from Parramatta to Sydney Airport, helping commuters bypass 52 sets of traffic lights
+Cut 40 minutes off the trip from Parramatta to Sydney Airport, helping commuters bypass 52 sets of traffic lights

-Bring in $20 billion worth of economic benefits to the state
+Bring in $20 billion worth of economic benefits to NSW

-Vibrations from these heavy vehicles causes the ground to become aerated and unstable.
-It gives liquids, such as rain water or water from broken drainage systems, the opportunity to seep into the ground, erode soil and create voids.
-It’s this that leads to subsidence of the ground.
-As your house sinks and shifts on unstable land, your walls and ceilings may crack.
-Your ceilings may even come apart from the walls.
+Vibrations from this activity have caused the ground to become aerated and unstable.
+In turn, liquids, such as rain water or water from broken drainage systems have been able to seep into the ground, erode soil and create voids.